 Trial Search Results

-Impact of a Ketogenic Diet on Metabolic and Psychiatric Health in Patients With Schizophrenia or Bipolar Illness
+Impact of a Ketogenic Diet on Metabolic and Psychiatric Health in Patients With Bipolar or Schizophrenia Illness

-To initiate a low-carbohydrate, high-fat (LCHF) ketogenic dietary intervention among a small cohort of outpatients with either schizophrenia or bipolar illness and comorbid overweight/obesity currently taking psychotropic medications.
+To initiate a low-carbohydrate, high-fat (LCHF) or ketogenic dietary (KD) intervention among a cohort of outpatients with either schizophrenia or bipolar illness who also have metabolic abnormalities, overweight/obesity, and/or are currently taking psychotropic medications experiencing metabolic side effects.

 - Other: LCHF, Ketogenic Diet